minio/docs/source/reference/minio-cli/minio-mc/mc-share.rst

         after which the URL expires.
 For example, to set a 30 day expiry, specify ``30d``.

-   .. tab:: Get Object(s) in a Bucket
+   .. tab-item:: Get Object(s) in a Bucket

       Use :mc-cmd:`mc share download` with the
       :mc-cmd-option:`~mc share download recursive` option to generate a URL for